awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-observability.md

 **Resolution**
 This is a known issue\.
 For more information, see the [Support Dynamic X\-Ray sampling configuration](https://github.com/aws/aws-app-mesh-roadmap/issues/95) issue on GitHub\.
 The Envoy proxy allows configuration of sampling rules through static configuration\.
 For more information, see [AWS X\-Ray Tracer configuration](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/xray.proto.html?highlight=tracing) in the Envoy documentation\.
 The Envoy proxy cannot currently be configured to dynamically configure sampling rules through the App Mesh service APIs\.

-If your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/95)\.
+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.